sharon088/Nodejs-mongo-helm/README.md

     * **Explanation:** These parameters configure the `k8s-test-mongo-job.yaml` Job, which runs the test script.
 You can modify the `command` and `args` to change the test execution.
 For example, to run a different test script, change the `args` value.

+* **Application Liveness and Readiness Probes:**

+    ```yaml
+    livenessProbe:
+        httpGet:
+            path: /health
+            port: http
+    readinessProbe:
+        httpGet:
+            path: /health
+            port: http
+    ```

+    * **Explanation:** These parameters configure the liveness and readiness probes for the application.
+The `path` specifies the endpoint to check, and the `port` specifies the port to use.
+The `http` port name refers to the port defined in the application's service.

 After making changes, upgrade the Helm release: